LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

 After those it's up to you which way to go.
 Both wings of the skill-tree offer some good skills.
 Unbowed offers more defence for Cassandra, whilst Bodyguard provides a greater level of protection to fellow party members.
 See how your party is doing up until this point, and decide based on that how you want to proceed in this skill tree.

 As a general rule of thumb, it's best to base each character build around their unique skill tree.
-Not only does that give each party member some individuality and unique applications, the unique skill trees are by far the strongest in the game.
+Not only does that give each party member some individuality and unique applications, but the unique skill trees are also by far the strongest in the game.

 The primary focus with Cassandra should be to head down the right side of the skill tree, making a bee-line for Wrath of Heaven, an area-of-effect attack that has the benefit of stunning the enemy.
 Along the way you'll pick up some useful passive skills in There Is No Darkness and The Maker's Will, improving the effectiveness of your team as a whole.
 Make sure to pick up the Embrace The Light upgrade too.

 With all the skills I've mentioned you'll have a solid crowd-control tank with Cassandra.
 Whilst Blackwall is perhaps the best de facto tank in the whole game (minus main characters, of course), Cassandra comes equipped with much better utility in my opinion, enabling her to handle both single strong opponents, as well as mobs of weaker enemies, with ease.
 It goes without saying if you think that you're going to be up against lots of demons, she's easily the best option.